1Password/onepassword-sdk-go/example/README.md

     ```bash
     export OP_SERVICE_ACCOUNT_TOKEN="<your token>"
     ```
-3. Set a vault ID that your service account has Read, Write and Share access to as the `OP_VAULT_ID` environment variable:
+3. Set a vault ID that your service account has Read, Write, and Share access to as the `OP_VAULT_ID` environment variable:
     ```bash
     export OP_VAULT_ID="<your vault uuid>"
     ```

 ## How to Run

-To run the example file, navigate to project root directory and run:
+To run the example file, navigate to the project root directory and run:
 ```bash
 go run example/main.go
 ```